Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: Image-assisted 3D Scene Understanding and Generation

+However, such baseline frameworks can only detect large objects near the LiDAR sensor, faraway and small objects are hard to identify because those objects only comprise sparse measurements that even humans cannot clearly see.
 To detect faraway objects, several methods rely on the 2D image to recognize the category of each faraway object, because the shape of the object does not change sharply with the increase in depth.
 Then, 2D instance segmentation masks or bounding boxes are extruded into 3D frustums for locating those objects in 3D space.
 For instance, Frustum-PointPillars \cite{paigwar2021frustum} employs the PointPillars \cite{lang2019pointpillars} to localize smaller objects within the 3D frustum.
 Faraway-Frustum \cite{zhang2021faraway} predicts the centroid of each 3D frustum via point-cloud clustering to determine potential faraway objects.
-MVP \cite{yin2021multimodal} further addresses the density disparities between objects located at varying distances using 3D virtual points.
-Specifically, dense 3D virtual points near foreground frustum instances are created and combined with original LiDAR points to increase the measurement consistency of the point cloud between close and faraway objects.
+MVP \cite{yin2021multimodal} further addresses the density disparities between 3D objects located at varying distances by synthesizing dense 3D virtual points around each individual foreground object.